-Eculizumab or h5G1.1-mAb (Soliris®) is a recombinant humanised IgG2/4 κ mAb that prevents cleavage of human complement component C5 and thus blocks the formation of C5b-9 and subsequent generation of pro-inflammatory molecules.^{97,98}
+Eculizumab or h5G1.1-mAb (Soliris®) is a recombinant humanized lgG2/4 $\kappa$ mAb that prevents cleavage of human complement component C5 and thus blocks the formation of C5b-9 and subsequent generation of pro-inflammatory molecules. $^{97,98}$

-There exist no reports on the use of this mAb in patients with CIDP.
-Of potential interest is a 14-week phase 1 study of eculizumab (three doses 600 mg weekly; five doses 900 mg twice-weekly) in 13 patients (10/13 with concomitant IVIG) with multifocal motor neuropathy.
-The mAb was deemed safe; there was no difference in the secondary outcome measure (IVIG dosing interval).99 A small treatment effect was noted in patientrated subjective scores and selected clinical and electrophysiological measurements.
+No reports on the use of this mAb in patients with CIDP exist.
+Of potential interest is a 14-week phase I study of eculizumab (three doses 600 mg weekly; five doses 900 mg twice-weekly) in 13 patients (10/13 with concomitant IVIG) with multifocal motor neuropathy.
+The mAb was deemed safe; there was no difference in the secondary outcome measure (IVIG dosing interval).99 A small treatment effect was noted in patientrated subjective scores and selected clinical and electrophysiologic measurements.
 To fully explore the potential of eculizumab, longer-term, placebo-controlled studies are necessary.
-Complement inhibition with eculizumab seems a theoretically attractive agent for therapeutic trials also in patients with CIDP,20 because one proposed mechanism of effective IVIG treatment of CIDP includes complement binding.100 In an 8-month open-label study of eculizumab in patients with CD59 deficiency, primary outcome measures will assess (amongst other outcome measures) whether this mAb can improve the baseline neurological deficits or reduce the relapse rate in patients with relapsing CIDP and alter the cumulative steroid and IVIG dosage before compared to after treatment [ClinicalTrials.gov identifier: NCT01579838].
-The study completion date is scheduled for March 2013; provisional data are unavailable.
+Complement inhibition with eculizumab seems a theoretically attractive agent for therapeutic trials also in patients with CIDP, because one proposed mechanism of effective IVIG treatment of CIDP includes complement binding.
+In an 8-month open-label study of eculizumab in patients with CD59 deficiency, primary outcome measures will assess (among other outcome measures) whether this mAb can improve the baseline neurologic deficits or reduce the relapse rate in patients with relapsing CIDP and alter the cumulative steroid and IVIG dosage before compared with after treatment [ClinicalTrials.gov identifier: NCT01579838].
+Provisional data are thus far unknown.